Curriculum 'User Guide Viedoc 4'

 7 Context variables

-{ItemDefId} As specified in data types table in section 4 As specified in data types table in section 4
+As specified in data types table in section 4 As specified in data types table in section 4 SubjectKey

-SiteSubjectSeqNo Number Sequence number of the subject in the site (starts with 1)
+Number Sequence number of the subject in the site (starts with 1) StudySubjectSeqNo

-StudySubjectSeqNo Number Sequence number of the subject in the study (starts with 1)
+Number Sequence number of the subject in the study (starts with 1) SiteCode

-SiteCode String The site code as set in Viedoc Admin
+String The site code as set in Viedoc Admin CountryCode

-CountryCode String Two letter ISO country code of the site
+String Two letter ISO country code of the site StudyEventDefId

-StudyEventDefId String The ID of the study event as specified in the study workflow in Viedoc Designer
+String The ID of the study event as specified in the study workflow in Viedoc Designer StudyEventType

-FormDefId String The ID of the form as specified in Viedoc Designer > forms > settings.
+String The ID of the form as specified in Viedoc Designer > forms > settings.
+EventDate

-ActivityDefId String The ID of the activity as specified in the study workflow in Viedoc Designer
+String The ID of the activity as specified in the study workflow in Viedoc Designer {ItemDefId}__format

 0. Date only